Graviti-AI/datasets/README.md

 ## Q&A

 **Can I use these datasets for my project?**</br>
 Sure!
 You're totally free to do so.
+You may check each license further on the ☝️ dataset link.
 Refer to [TensorBay Python SDK](https://github.com/Graviti-AI/tensorbay-python-sdk#tensorbay-python-sdk) to read datasets via SDK.

 **Can I add a dataset here?**</br>
 Send us a pull request and we'll discuss.